stanimirovn/docs-redis/README.md

 ### Live Branches In Production (Public)

-* **1.6 - 1.12**: Live docs at staging (https://docs-pcf-staging.cfapps.io/redis/1-12/) and production (https://docs.pivotal.io/redis/1-12/)
+* **1.12**: Live docs at staging (https://docs-pcf-staging.cfapps.io/redis/1-12/) and production (https://docs.pivotal.io/redis/1-12/)
+* **1.11**: Live docs at staging (https://docs-pcf-staging.cfapps.io/redis/1-11/) and production (https://docs.pivotal.io/redis/1-11/)
+* **1.10**: Live docs at staging (https://docs-pcf-staging.cfapps.io/redis/1-10/) and production (https://docs.pivotal.io/redis/1-10/)
+* **1.9**: This branch is no longer in use because the docs are no longer live.PDF available at https://docs.pivotal.io/archives/redis-1.9.pdf.
+* **1.8**: Live docs at staging (https://docs-pcf-staging.cfapps.io/redis/1-8/) and production (https://docs.pivotal.io/redis/1-8/)
+* **1.7**: Live docs at staging (https://docs-pcf-staging.cfapps.io/redis/1-7/) and production (https://docs.pivotal.io/redis/1-7/)
+* **1.6**: Live docs at staging (https://docs-pcf-staging.cfapps.io/redis/1-6/) and production (https://docs.pivotal.io/redis/1-6/)
-* **1.5**: This branch is no longer in use because the docs no longer live.
+* **1.5**: This branch is no longer in use because the docs are no longer live.
 PDF available at https://docs.pivotal.io/archives/redis-1.5.pdf.
+* **1.5**: This branch is no longer in use because the docs are no longer live.
+PDF available at https://docs.pivotal.io/archives/redis-1.5.pdf.
-* **1.4**: This branch is no longer in use because the docs no longer live.
+* **1.4**: This branch is no longer in use because the docs are no longer live.
 PDF available at https://docs.pivotal.io/archives/redis-1.4.pdf.

 ### Cherry picking to and from MASTER